Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

 would greatly appreciate your effort, but also remind you of the things you possibly procrastinated while creating these.)

-Include the following groups, described below in more detail:
+Include the following categories, described below in more detail:

 #### Results